XACT Research

 Prof. Piotr Stalmaszczyk

-Dr Alexander Majdzińska-Koczorowicz
+Dr Alexandra Majdzińska-Koczorowicz

 Dr Nina Shtok